What Are the Long and Short-Term Effects of Opioids?

 • Treatment for co-occurring mental health conditions.
 People with addiction often suffer from other mental disorders like depression or anxiety.
 Research shows that an integrated approach to treatment is more effective than treating these conditions separately.

-Addiction treatment is not one-size-fits-all, meaning one treatment approach may work for some, but not others.16 Laguna Treatment Hospital evaluates each patient upon admission to obtain critical information about their substance use history, health, living environment, and social situation.
+Addiction treatment is not one-size-fits-all, meaning one treatment approach may work for some, but not others.16 Laguna Treatment Center evaluates each patient upon admission to obtain critical information about their substance use history, health, living environment, and social situation.
 Our drug rehab in Orange County then uses this information to provide individualized, evidence-based care through various levels of opioid addiction treatment for opioid use disorder.

 If you would like to learn more about opioid addiction treatment, call an admissions navigator at .
 Our helpful staff can assist with rehab admissions and answer questions on using health insurance to cover rehab and other payment options.